 4. Brussels Sprouts

-In addition to being a diuretic, beets are also a rich source of antioxidants and have a specific antioxidant, betalain, which is only found in a few select foods.
 When choosing what style of beet to eat, go for fresh beets that you can either grill, boil, or steam.
-These are better for you than the pickled variety, and will yield more antioxidants for better overall well-being for the body.
-Unfortunately most beets you’ll find for sale in supermarkets and grocery stores are the pickled kind, so you may have to check out a farmer’s market or other vegetable stand to find fresh beets.
+While some beets are better for cooking, others are better for pickling.
+Unfortunately, most of the beets for sale in supermarkets are the pickled kind, so you may have to check out a farmer’s market or other vegetable stands to find fresh beets.

 7. Apple Cider Vinegar

-Cabbage is a healthy food no matter how you cut it, and part of the benefits it provides is being a diuretic food.
-It’s also been shown to be helpful in preventing cancer, and is a vegetable that can help reduce the risk of heart disease.
-One great way to eat cabbage is in soup form.
-This entails chopping or shredding the cabbage so it’s easier to eat, and also cooking it until it’s very tender.
-The key is not to use too much salt when you make your cabbage soup, as that will reduce the diuretic effect of helping the body release stored up sodium.
+When it comes to cabbage you can buy either green or red (AKA purple).
+They both have powerful diuretic benefits since they have a high water content (green cabbage is 93 percent water and red cabbage is 92 percent) and are a good source of potassium.
+Along with its diuretic effects, cabbage has also been shown to fight cancer and reduce the risk of heart disease.
+One great way to eat cabbage is by adding it to soup.
+This entails chopping or shredding the cabbage and cooking it until it’s very tender.
+The key is not to use too much salt when you make your cabbage soup, as that would reduce the diuretic effect of helping the body release stored up sodium.

 9. Cranberry Juice